DJ lighting: Projectors

 With the technology of halogen lamps improving, the 80s and early 90s saw a new breed of DJ light starting to evolve.
 This was a projection-style DJ light that used a halogen lamp and a mirror to reflect the light.
 A halogen lamp shines onto a mirror via a filter gel sheet to create the color and sometimes via a gobo wheel to create shapes.
 In some DJ lighting effects a coloured mirror is used to avoid using color/filter gel.

 Most modern projector DJ lights now use LEDs instead of halogen lamps.

 Lasers

-Lasers are a relatively new type of DJ light.
+Lasers are a type of DJ light.
 They use a laser diode and an array of mirrors to project multiple colours and beams of light.